This is the multi-page printable view of this section. Click here to print.

 Statistics

-The private service provides 24-hour network access statistics to understand user internet habits.
+The private service provides network access statistics within 24 hours to understand user browsing habits.

 Statistics